codac-team/codac/doc/user_manual/manual/09-dev/index.rst

   cd build
   make api

+The API pages will be generated in :file:`build/doc/api/html/`.

 .. rubric:: Script :file:`make.sh`

-One shortcut to build all the examples (including 3rd party parts) is given by:
+One shortcut to build all the examples (including 3rd parties) is given by:

 .. code-block:: bash